guijan/dictpw/README.md

 The binary will be in _build/dictpw_.

 ### Windows
+Windows hosts optionally depend on Inno Setup in the `$env:PATH` to produce an installer.

 #### MSYS2
 Install [MSYS2](https://www.msys2.org/) and follow the installation instructions; make sure to read the